polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/smart-contracts/contracts-pallet.md

 initialized using the same Wasm code, reducing the amount of storage space needed by the Contracts module on your blockchain.

-### Runtime Environment Types

-For writing contracts and interacting with the runtime, a set of types are available (e.g.
-`AccountId`, `Balance`, `Hash`, `Moment`).
-These types can be user defined for custom runtimes, or the supplied defaults can be used.

 ### Contract Calls

 Calls to contracts can alter the storage of the contract, create new contracts, and call other